B. Units and unit conversions

 SI derived units

 All other units can be derived from base units and are therefore called derived units.
-For example, the units used for velocity (meters per second) are derived from the base units of meter and second: m/s.
+For example, the unit used for velocity (meters per second) is derived from the base units of meter and second: m/s.

 The joule is a unit of energy and work, and is derived from the base units of kilograms, meters, and seconds: kg.m2/s2.
 The coulomb is a unit of electrical charge, and is derived from the base units of ampere and second: A.s (second times ampere).